Wall Street ends near flat as Russia concerns linger

 An initial selloff took the S&P 500 to its 100-day moving average, but by the last hour of trading, the benchmark index was back near the unchanged mark.
 Sectors posted mixed performances, with four of the S&P's 10 industry sectors ending with gains.

-The S&P 500 telecom services sector .SPLRCL slipped 1.3 percent and was the worst-performing industry, with AT&T (T.N) and Verizon (VZ.N) down on news that Sprint (S.N), facing regulatory resistance, gave up its bid for T-Mobile TMUS.N.
+The S&P 500 telecom services sector slipped 1.3 percent and was the worst-performing industry, with AT&T and Verizon down on news that Sprint, facing regulatory resistance, gave up its bid for T-Mobile.

 Investors have been expecting a correction, but selloffs this year have generally been brief.